nerium-data/nerium/OPERATIONS.md

 lexical-cider-93918 at the time of this writing.
 Though in order for this project to be public that'll need to change.

-The deployment also depends on a few tools:
+The deployment also depends on a few tools

 * Make
 * kubectl